pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 - We work with top-tier legal and tax advisors.
 - We structure transactions to maximize legal tax benefits.

-**Example**: We use South Dakota Dynasty Trust laws, S-Corp elections, cost segregation, and 1031 exchangesâ€”all legal, all ethical, all aggressive.
+**Example**: We use South Dakota Dynasty Trust laws, S-Corp elections, cost segregation, and 1031 exchanges—all legal, all ethical, all aggressive.
 We don't cheat; we optimize.

 #### Pillar 10: Discipline